henricvsb/Quantum-Random-Forest/README.md

 Example code is found in the example_notebook.ipynb file.
 Feel free to try with your own datasets.

 Note, only IQP and Efficient-Anzatz embeddings are available.
 Feel free to construct other embeddings from scratch and add to the pqc.py and split_function.py files.

+## Note: I do not claim any intellectual property over this work.
+I solely forked it for an assignment at my university.